-- Mushrooms – you can use whatever mushrooms you prefer for sauce.
+- Mushrooms - you can use whatever mushrooms you prefer for sauce.
 I used simple white mushrooms, but you could use any mushrooms really.
-Chestnut mushrooms give a stronger flavour, or if you are looking for a ‘meatier’ option you could use sliced portobello mushrooms instead.
-Or how about going with the exotic option and using oyster mushrooms or even shiitake.
+Chestnut or button mushroom would both be suitable, as would sliced portobello mushrooms.

 - Onions – use either red or white onions, as long as they are finely sliced.
 You could substitute these for shallots if you prefer a milder flavour, or leeks for a sweeter sauce.

-- Tomato puree – to add a touch of colour and extra flavour.
-Tomato puree is simply concentrated tomatoes.
-You my also know it as tomato paste.
+- Tomato puree - to add a touch of colour and extra flavour.
+Tomato puree is made from highly concentrated tomatoes.
+You may also know it as tomato paste.
 Substitute with tomato passata or even tomato ketchup.

-- Cream – I used double cream (or heavy whipping cream).
-If you are calorie conscious you could substitute this with either single cream, or even milk.
+- Cream - I used double cream (or heavy whipping cream).
+If you are calorie-conscious you could substitute this with either single cream or milk.
 You may find that you have to thicken the sauce with cornflour if you do this though.

-- Dried thyme – I love the combination of thyme and mushrooms, but you do need to be careful not to overpower the delicate flavour of the mushrooms.
-A large pinch (or a quarter of a teaspoon) will be more than enough.
-You can leave it out altogether if you don’t like the taste.
+- Dried thyme - I love the combination of thyme and mushrooms, but you do need to be careful not to overpower the delicate flavour of the mushrooms.
+Half a teaspoon of dried thyme or 2 teaspoons of fresh thyme leaves will be more than sufficient.
+You can leave it out altogether if you don't like the taste of thyme.

 - Balsamic vinegar – Once again, not too much.
 You will only need a small amount to balance out the richness of the cream.
 You can substitute this with Worcestershire sauce.